Let’s talk about two buzz words: scarcity and abundance.

 It’s a choice to have those thoughts.
 You don’t have to believe them.

 You can change how you’re thinking.
-You’ll feel better.
+You can chose to become a high effective person.
+It feels good.
 And you’ll attract more of what you want into your life.

 So even when the 50/50 of life happens, and when problems arise, you will be amazed at how much more resilient you are having done this work.
 And instead of those problems reinforcing the story of how you can’t have it, you look for the possibility of how to solve the problem and know that it’s just a stop-light on the road to your destination, not a u-turn sending you back the other direction.